MaksymPylypenko/PasswordCracker/README.md

 ## Usage example

-SHA-256 is the only available hash right now, but it shoudn't be difficult to use `cryptopp` library for other hashes as well.
+SHA-256 is the only available hash right now, but it shouldn't be difficult to use the `cryptopp` library for other hashes as well.
 For testing purposes, you may generate a SHA-256 hash using this [website](https://xorbin.com/tools/sha256-hash-calculator).
 The number of threads should be close to the number of CPU cores (for better performance).
 Here are some test runs on Intel Core i7-2630QM
 ```